d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ## Random Search

 Now, we look at the first algorithm to solve our hyperparameter optimization problem: random search.
-The main idea of random search is to independently sample configurations from the search space until a predefined budget (e.g maximum number of iterations) is exhausted.
+The main idea of random search is to independently sample configurations from the search space until a predefined budget (e.g maximum number of iterations) is exhausted and to return the best observed configuration.
 The evaluation can be executed sequentially (as we do here) or in parallel (see Section :ref:`sec_rs`).

 We sample the learning rate from log uniform distribution, since it usually changes on a logarithmic scale.